jimniels/blog/src/client/posts/2022-03-14-design-happens-in-an-ecosystem.md

 So.
 Many.
 Questions.
 From that one decision.
 (I’m not a car designer, forgive any ignorance there.)

+If your data shows people hate the car, is it because they prefer gas over electric?
+Or is it because you didn’t design for the electric vehicle as a whole?

 The summation of all the interconnected parts _and their relationships with each other_ are what make up the end experience which, from the standpoint of design, strives to be a unified and cohesive whole.

 This is what I mean when I say “design happens in an ecosystem”.
 Like an ecologist, designers seek to reveal the interconnectedness of the world and then to present a vision for a unified whole—“E pluribus unum”, out of the many, one.